 - (a) The VA may use CRIs or IPs, as applicable, to fully develop and document resolution of each of these applicable criteria. - (b) The VA will not generate an IP or CRI on a subject which has already been addressed by the CA, if applicable to the validation, and with which the VA concurs.
-The VA will use the work plan to document decisions to rely on the CA IP or CRI in these cases. - (c) The VA will coordinate IP's or CRI's through the CA to the applicant in order to expedite a mutually acceptable resolution with the awareness of both Authorities. - (d) VA intention to raise IP or CRI, as applicable, must be documented in the work plan and approved by VA management. - 3.5.10.4 Safety Emphasis Items (SEI) - (a) SEI define areas of VA interest for all products of a certain class.
+The VA will use the work plan to document decisions to rely on the CA IP or CRI in these cases. - (c) The VA will coordinate IP's or CRI's through the CA to the applicant in order to expedite a mutually acceptable resolution with the awareness of both Authorities. - (d) VA intention to raise IP or CRI, as applicable, must be documented in the work plan and approved by VA management.

+3.5.10.4 Safety Emphasis Items (SEI)

+- (a) SEI define areas of VA interest for all products of a certain class.
 SEI lists must be developed and approved by the appropriate offices within the FAA and EASA.
-SEI lists are an integral part of the Non-Basic classification criteria, and a list of SEI for each product class must be available to the public. - (b) The CA will use the VA SEI list to identify in the application potentially applicable SEI.
+SEI lists are an integral part of the Non-Basic classification criteria, and a list of SEI for each product class must be available to the public. - (b) The CA will use the VA SEI list to identify in the application

+- potentially applicable SEI.
 The VA team will refine and finalize the list of applicable SEI during technical familiarization.
-SEIs include:

-New VA standards or certain SSDs where the VA or CA has limited past experience with the application to a product, they have an important impact on the whole product or a critical feature, and engineering judgment is required to establish compliance;

-Only those SSDs that meet the noted criteria should be identified as SEI.
-The expectation is that the majority of SSD are well understood by both authorities, with full confidence given to the CA for determining compliance to those VA SSDs.

-- (ii) Airworthiness standards where the VA's and CA's interpretive, advisory, MOC, or guidance materials differ or are insufficient, to an extent that those differences impact the level of safety required by the VA system and could result in VA required changes to the type design or approved manuals - (iii) Items identified for special emphasis by the VA in a data-driven risk assessment analysis for the product class; and - (iv) Subjects linked to known safety conditions that the VA has identified, and for which the VA either has taken, or is in the process of taking, airworthiness action. - (c) The list of SEI shall be frequently revised with the goal of reducing the size of the list through targeted harmonization effort.
+SEIs include: - (i) New VA standards or certain SSDs where the VA or CA has limited past experience with the application to a product, they have an important impact on the whole product or a critical feature, and engineering judgment is required to establish compliance; - Only those SSDs that meet the noted criteria should be identified as SEI.
+The expectation is that the majority of SSD are well understood by both authorities, with full confidence given to the CA for determining compliance to those VA SSDs. - (ii) Airworthiness standards where the VA's and CA's interpretive, advisory, MOC, or guidance materials differ or are insufficient, to an extent that those differences impact the level of safety required by the VA system and could result in VA required changes to the type design or approved manuals.
+[As experience is gained, the VA may choose to reduce the application of this criterion to minimize non-basic applications.
+When interpretive, advisory, MOC, or guidance materials are well understood by both authorities; full confidence should be given to the CA for determining compliance to those VA SEIs.] - (iii) Items identified for special emphasis by the VA in a data-driven risk assessment analysis for the product class; and - (iv) Subjects linked to known safety conditions that the VA has identified, and for which the VA either has taken, or is in the process of taking, airworthiness action. - (c) The list of SEI shall be frequently revised with the goal of reducing the size of the list through targeted harmonization effort.
 SEI list revisions are approved by the management responsible for maintenance of the list.
 The update process shall be subject to COB monitoring.